xumingming/storm-wiki/Setting-up-a-Storm-cluster.md

 This page outlines the steps for getting a Storm cluster up and running.
 If you're on AWS, you should check out the [storm-deploy](https://github.com/nathanmarz/storm-deploy/wiki) project. [storm-deploy](https://github.com/nathanmarz/storm-deploy/wiki) completely automates the provisioning, configuration, and installation of Storm clusters on EC2.
 It also sets up Ganglia for you so you can monitor CPU, disk, and network usage.

+If you run into difficulties with your Storm cluster, first check for a solution is in the [[Troubleshooting]] page.
+Otherwise, email the [mailing list](https://groups.google.com/group/storm-user).

 Here's a summary of the steps for setting up a Storm cluster:

 1. Set up a Zookeeper cluster